 In certain situations you will need to register with the planning authority in order to get an exemption from the requirement for planning permission.
 This applies if:

 - You rent a room in your principal private residence for short-term lets while you are also occupying it

 - You are going to be away from your principle private residence and you want to let it out on a short-term basis, for less than 90 days in a calendar year

 See the ‘How to apply’ section below for information on what you need to do to register with the planning authority.

-For more information on these new regulations see the Department of Housing, Planning and Local Government’s New Regulation of Short-Term Lettings FAQ’s.
+For more information on these new regulations see the Department of Housing, Local Government and Heritage's New Regulation of Short-Term Lettings FAQ’s.

 What happens if I don’t follow the regulations?

 Under the Planning and Development Act 2000 planning authorities can take legal action if a property does not have the required permission, or where terms of the permission have not been met.

 Tax obligations when renting on a short-term basis